 Consider just the (mainstream) economists already mentioned.
-Rubinstein notes in passing that (mainstream) economic theory "utilises mathematical tools" without questioning the legitimacy of this.
-Kirman (1989) though acknowledging that "the mathematical frameworks that we have used made the task of changing or at least modifying our paradigm hard, is undeniable" insists that "it is difficult to believe that had a clear well-formulated new approach been suggested then we would not have adopted the appropriate mathematical tools" (Kirman, 1989, p.
+Rubinstein notes in passing that (mainstream) economic theory 'utilises mathematical tools' without questioning the legitimacy of this.
+Kirman (1989), though acknowledging that 'the mathematical frameworks that we have used made the task of changing or at least modifying our paradigm hard, is undeniable', insists that 'it is difficult to believe that had a clear well-formulated new approach been suggested then we would not have adopted the appropriate mathematical tools' (Kirman, 1989, p.
 137).
-Leamer on noting a continuing "wide gap between econometric theory and econometric practice"

-laments not being able to perceive "developments on the horizon that will make any mathematical theory of inference fully applicable" (Leamer, 1978, p. vi -- the idea that there may be relevant non-mathematical theories of inference is seemingly never contemplated).
-And Frank Hahn probably most epitomises widespread sentiment when he declares of any suggestion that the typical emphasis on mathematics may be misplaced that it is "a view surely not worth discussing" (Hahn, 1985, p.
+Leamer, on noting a continuing 'wide gap between econometric theory and econometric practice', laments not being able to perceive 'developments on the horizon that will make any mathematical theory of inference fully applicable' (Leamer, 1978, p. vi; the idea that there may be relevant non-mathematical theories of inference is seemingly never contemplated).
+And Hahn probably most epitomises widespread sentiment when he declares of any suggestion that the typical emphasis on mathematics may be misplaced that it is 'a view surely not worth discussing' (Hahn, 1985, p.
 18).
-In fact, Hahn later counsels that we "avoid discussions of 'mathematics in economics' like the plague" (Hahn, 1992a; see also Hahn 1992b)5.
+In fact, Hahn later counsels that we 'avoid discussions of 'mathematics in economics' like the plague' (Hahn, 1992A; see also Hahn, 1992B).

-The truth is modern mainstream economics just is the reliance on certain forms of mathematical (deductivist) method.
+The truth is that modern mainstream economics is just the reliance on certain forms of mathematical (deductivist) method.
 This is an enduring feature of that project, and seemingly the only one; for the mainstream tradition it is its unquestioned, and seemingly unquestionable, essential core.

 Consider some more observations.
 The worry of non-economist observers is often that descriptions or overviews by critics of modern mainstream economics are likely to be uncharitable caricatures.
 So I focus on more impressions of mainstream economists themselves.
-Richard Lipsey, an author of a best selling mainstream economic texts book, acknowledges:
+Richard Lipsey, an author of a best-selling mainstream economic texts book, acknowledges:

-"[...]to get an article published in most of today's top rank economic journals, you must provide a mathematical model, even if it adds nothing to your verbal analysis.
+to get an article published in most of today's top rank economic journals, you must provide a mathematical model, even if it adds nothing to your verbal analysis.
 I have been at seminars where the presenter was asked after a few minutes, 'Where is your model?'.
-When he answered 'I have not got one as I do not need one, or cannot yet develop one, to consider my problem' the response was to turn off and figuratively, if not literally, to walk out" (Lipsey, 2001, p.
-184).
+When he answered 'I have not got one as I do not need one, or cannot yet develop one, to consider my problem' the response was to turn off and figuratively, if not literally, to walk out.
+(Lipsey, 2001, p.
+184)

-Just as tellingly, when William Thomson was recently invited by a leading mainstream journal to provide a piece entitled "The Young Person's Guide to Writing Economic Theory" the taken-for-granted meaning of "writing economic theory" is clear in the opening three sentences:
+Just as tellingly, when William Thomson was recently invited by a leading mainstream journal to provide a piece entitled 'The young person's guide to writing economic theory',